Hermann Sasse

 In the early 1930s, he emerged as a vocal critic of the Nazi Party and Germany's new chancellor, Adolf Hitler, as part of the Confessing Church Movement led by Martin Niemöller.
 While he did not sign the 1934 Barmen Declaration, he did author, with Dietrich Bonhoeffer and others, the first draft of the lesser known Bethel Confession of 1933, which addressed the treatment of Jews.
 However, he left the Confessing Church in 1934 because he believed it was improperly taking church authority for itself.

 In 1933, he became a professor of church history at the University of Erlangen in Bavaria.
 The Nazi government took away his passport in 1935, but he was able to continue working throughout the Nazi era because he was a popular lecturer and the dean of the faculty was able to protect him.

 In 1948, he opposed the formation of the Evangelical Church in Germany, in part because he distrusted state-supported university faculties of theology.
 As a result, he joined the Lutheran Free Church.

 In 1949, Sasse emigrated to Adelaide, South Australia, where he served on the faculty of Immanuel Seminary of the United Evangelical Lutheran Church of Australia.
-He was heavily involved the effort merging that body with the Evangelical Lutheran Church in Australia to create the Lutheran Church of Australia in 1966.
+He was heavily involved in the effort merging that body with the Evangelical Lutheran Church in Australia to create the Lutheran Church of Australia in 1966.

 Sasse remained involved in Lutheranism throughout the world.
 He was known in the United States as "Mr. Lutheran" and regularly corresponded with Lutheran leaders there and elsewhere.
 A noted conservative voice in Lutheranism, his theological research focused on Scripture as Word of God and on the Eucharist.
 He was involved with the Australian Roman Catholic-Lutheran dialogue from its beginnings.